manycore-com/demo-anr-detection/README.md

 __Why?__

-You're probably familiar with Android Strict Mode.
-Compared to the Strict Mode,
+Compared to Android Strict Mode, Robotcoder is better because

 - Less performance problem in production.
 We catch these issues when the PR is pushed.
 Strict Mode will catch them when the app is in testing
 - we attribute the violation to a line of code.
 We tell you which line of code is creating the problem and why.
 Strict Mode can only warn you of problems not who should fix them